 Panic attacks are controllable and stoppable.
 You simply need to master the steps of shortening panic attacks.
 Panic attacks will occur more often and will be stronger the more you think about how to stop them.
 It will be smart of you to download Anna Gibson-Steel’s book “60 Second Panic Solution” plus audio and video bonuses.
-In it is described as a system that has helped hundreds of people get rid of panic attacks.
+This PDF guide describes a system that has helped hundreds of people get rid of panic attacks.

 When a panic attack starts coming on, you suddenly find yourself covered in an uncontrollable feeling of fear; a fear of death or fear to lose your control.
 As a reaction to the fear, your body starts displaying the typical stress symptoms: increased heart rate, increased breathing, increase in blood flow, weakness, dizziness, faintness, loss in concentration, and confusion.